muguira-james/muguira-james.github.io/source/_posts/2021-09-20-Docker-with-racket.md

 This post came about because one of the people on my team said that lisp and scheme were "no good for production, becuase you  can't put them in containers."
 This post will describe how to put Racket into a Docker container.
 In production environments, deploying software can be problematic.
 For example, many programming languages / solutions require loading additional components and libraries beyond the standard set that is shipped with the language.

 This post assumes you have installed both Racket and Docker on your machine.
 I also use the command line tool dive to inspect the container contents.
-Dive is a great tool.
+Dive is a great tool. last, but very important, I assume you are working on linux.
+I use ubuntu and this article will build using the ubuntu latest docker image.

+Because we are pulling a ubuntu image into the container to serve as a base image, you have to be consistent.
+The Racket-lang compilation tools build for the host they run on.
+In this case, I use / develop on ubuntu.
+You will have executable format problems if you try and work this example on a mac or on windows.

 # A simple case of saying hello